 - Drinking coffee or caffeine will sober you up.
 Caffeine may help to keep you more awake, but cannot help your coordination or decision-making.
 Also, once the caffeine wears off, you will feel the post-caffeine drowsiness.
 Only giving your body time to break down alcohol before it returns to normal will help.

-For more information on celebrating your holidays safely, and tips for cutting back on alcohol, contact Four Corners Health Department at (877) 337-3573 or email@example.com.
-You can also find more tips and information about Rethinking Drinking at https://www.rethinkingdrinking.niaaa.nih.gov/.
+For more information on celebrating your holidays safely, and tips for cutting back on alcohol, contact Four Corners Health Department at (877) 337-3573 or firstname.lastname@example.org.
+You can also find more tips and information about Rethinking Drinking at https://www.rethinkingdrinking.niaaa.nih.gov/, the Drive Sober or Get Pulled Over Campaign at https://one.nhtsa.gov/drivesober/, or the Buzzed Driving is Drunk Driving campaign https://buzzeddriving.org/ .

 Source: National Institute on Alcohol Abuse and Alcoholism: The Truth About Holiday Spirits How to Celebrate Safely This Season.